-Last updated 20th August 2019
+Last updated 19th August 2022

 Parishes can apply to the Diocese of Blackburn's Parish Vision Fund for grants to help parishes with work related to Vision 2026.
 You can find more information including criteria for applications and the application form here

-The Allchurches Trust makes grants to churches of between £1000 and £15,000 for projects with a total cost of up to £1 million.
+The Benefact Trust makes grants to churches of between £1000 and £15,000 for projects with a total cost of up to £1 million.
 Most grants fall into this category but larger grants are available for projects costing over £1 million.
 They take into account the amount raised towards a project, along with the project’s objectives and scope and the extent of deprivation in the community concerned.

 National Churches Trust Grant programme supports a wide variety of projects to help churches, people and local communities from repairing a roof to helping to install an accessible toilet.
-There are 3 grant programmes but to be eligible for any of them you must the necessary permission and have 50% of the required funding in place (which can include any VAT you are eligible to reclaim through the Listed Places of Worship Grant Scheme).
+There are 3 grant programmes but to be eligible for any of them you must have the necessary permission and 50% of the required funding in place (which can include any VAT you are eligible to reclaim through the Listed Places of Worship Grant Scheme).